JoTrdl/grunt-dock/README.md

 Grunt plugin to manage your Docker images & containers.

 The main goal of this plugin is to accelerate the development flow with Docker.
-But it can be usefull to deploy your app in a production environment.
+But it can also be used to deploy your app in a production environment.

 Last but not least, Grunt-dock is based on the module [Dockerode](https://github.com/apocas/dockerode).
+Input options can be passed to this module and return values are unchanged.

 Installation
 ------------